Step 5: Defining New Functions¶

 for all the code that appears inside the code block, and whenever we see

-], we can think of it as being equivalent to inserting the code
+, we can think of it as being equivalent to inserting the code block at that location.

 Your Turn¶